 There are other street foods made with tortillas.
-Tostadas are flat hard tortillas either fried or dried on which are placed a variety of toppings such as shredded chicken, pork, beef, seafood, cheese and salsa.
+Tostadas are flat hard tortillas either fried or dried on which are placed a variety of toppings such as shredded chicken, pork, beef, seafood, cheese, and salsa.

 Quesadillas are derived from the Spanish word for cheese “queso” and refer to a tortilla folded in half and filled with cheese and possibly other ingredients such as spicy meat, mushrooms, chili pepper strips, and more.

-Empalmes are three stacked corn tortillas with beans, some kind of meat or stew which are typical in the state of Nuevo León.
+Empalmes are three stacked corn tortillas with beans, some kind of meat, or stew which are typical in the state of Nuevo León.